 Types of disorders

 Young people with obsessive-compulsive disorder have obsessions and/or compulsions that are time-consuming, cause great distress and impact their daily lives.
 Obsessions are unwanted, intrusive, repetitive and persistent thoughts, urges or images that cause young people to feel very distressed or anxious.
 Young people often try to ignore, suppress or neutralise these obsessions by performing rituals known as compulsions.
 Compulsions are repetitive behaviours or mental acts that young people feel compelled to perform in response to having an obsessive thought, urge or image.
-The specific content of the obsessions and compulsions varies by individual, but the obsessions commonly involve: cleaning (obsessions- being worried about contamination/compulsions- washing and cleaning), symmetry (obsessions- being concerned about symmetry/ compulsions- repeating, ordering and counting), forbidden/taboo thoughts (aggressive, sexual or religious obsessions and compulsions) and harm (obsessions- fear of hurting themselves or others/compulsions- checking).
-Young people experience great distress as a result of their obsessions and compulsions.
-Their obsessions and compulsions often negatively impact their social activities/relationships, schooling and/or recreational activities.
+The specific content of the obsessions and compulsions varies by individual, but the obsessions commonly involve: cleaning (obsessions: being worried about contamination; compulsions: washing and cleaning), symmetry (obsessions: being concerned about symmetry; compulsions: repeating, ordering and counting), forbidden/taboo thoughts (aggressive, sexual or religious obsessions and compulsions) and harm (obsessions: fear of hurting themselves or others; compulsions: checking).
+Young people experience great distress as a result of their obsessions and compulsions which often negatively impact their social activities/relationships, schooling and/or recreational activities.